GeorgesCoding/Chess/README.md

 # **Overview**
-- A traditional chess game developed in Python using the [PyGame](https://www.pygame.org/wiki/about) module.
+- A traditional chess game developed in Python using only the [PyGame](https://www.pygame.org/wiki/about) module.
-- Utilizes piece-square tables found from the [Chess Programming Wiki](https://www.chessprogramming.org/Simplified_Evaluation_Function).
+- Utilizes piece-square tables found from the [Chess Programming Wiki](https://www.chessprogramming.org/PeSTO%27s_Evaluation_Function).
 - Includes two-player mode and an AI bot using a minimax algorithm with alpha-beta pruning.
+- Incorporates a dialogue window to announce moves, game state and special moves.

 https://github.com/GeorgesCoding/Chess/assets/118407807/baf9b877-ae29-45b6-bbe5-0767394ad079